mellaadaktary/2420-Assignment1/README.md

 ```
 - `account get` retrieves details from your profile such as Email Address, Team, Account Droplet limit , and more. [^9]

-If everything went successfully you should see an output that says this
+If everything went successfully you should see an output that says this:

 ![doctlaccountget](./assets/doctlaccountget.png)